Big Mac Stuffing

 - Mix all of the sauce ingredients and whisk vigorously with a fork.
 Be sure to take note of how amazing it tastes (possibly before adding the egg).

-- Dice up the onion and pickles and cube the cheddar.
-Melt the butter in a frying pan and add in the beef with ample salt and pepper.
+- Melt the butter in a frying pan and add in the beef with ample salt and pepper.
 Stir the beef to brown and fully cook.
 Remove from heat.

 - In a large bowl, mix the bread with the beef/butter mixture.
 Stir in the onion and pickle, followed by the secret sauce.
 Stir well.
 Pour into a baking dish.
 Bake at 325 for 30 minutes.
 While its in the oven, shred the lettuce very finely.
 Top with the lettuce before serving.